operezol/EcoSim/README.md

 **Additional ideas:**

-* **Modularity:** Allow players to share their custom ecosystems and challenges with other players through a marketplace.
+* Marketplace for sharing custom ecosystems and challenges
-* **Accessibility:** Provide different difficulty levels and tutorials and other educational resources.
+* Different difficulty levels
-* **Realism:** Use a scientific model to simulate the interactions between different organisms and the environment.
-Include realistic events such as wildfires, droughts, and floods.
+* Scientific model to simulate the interactions between different organisms and the environment
+* Realistic events such as wildfires, droughts, and floods
-* **Scalability:** Allow players to merge different ecosystems together to create larger and more complex ecosystems.
+* Ability to merge different ecosystems together

 **Conclusion:**